Physical measures for mostly sectional expanding flows: Discrete versus continuous: the main theorems and corollaries

+Moreover, $\nu$ is also a physical/SRB measure for the flow; see Theorem~\ref{thm:appv-attracting}.
+Since $\nu$ is flow invariant, we can assume without loss of generality that $\nu$ is ergodic with respect to $g=\phi_T$, using the flow invariance and ergodicity of $\nu$.

-We start by noting that the ergodicity of $\mu$ for a flow implies that, for a co-countable set of times $t\in\RR$, we have that $\mu$ is $\phi_t$-ergodic\footnote{This property is not true for transformations, i.e., if $\mu$ is $g$-ergodic, then not necessarily $\mu$ is $g^k$-ergodic for some $k>1$.
-Hence the analogous to Corollaries~\ref{mcor:fabv} and~\ref{mcor:fabvsing} are absent in\cite{ABV00}.}; see e.g.~\cite{PuSh71}.
-That is, if a measurable set $A$ is $\phi_t$-invariant $\phi_{-t}(A)=A$ for this fixed value of $t$, then $\mu(A)\cdot\mu(M\setminus A)=0$.
+\begin{remark}[Ergodicity for continuous time ensures dicrete time ergodicity] The ergodicity of a flow invariant probability measure $\mu$ implies that, for a co-countable set of times $t_*\in\RR$, we have that $\mu$ is $\phi_{t_*}$-ergodic; see e.g.~\cite{PuSh71}.
+That is, if a measurable set $A$ is $\phi_{t_*}$-invariant $\phi_{-t_*}(A)=A$ for this fixed value of $t_*$, then $\mu(A)\cdot\mu(M\setminus A)=0$.

+This property is not true for transformations, i.e., if $\mu$ is $g$-ergodic, then not necessarily $\mu$ is $g^k$-ergodic for some $k>1$. \end{remark}